JPG-Consulting/RPi5-AI-Stack/docs/README.md

 **Complete reference for `config.yaml`**.

-Explains:
+Covers:

 * all configuration options
-* defaults and recommended ranges
+* defaults and safe ranges
 * LLM, STT, TTS, RAG, fallback, observability

-➡️ Read this to *tune and customize behavior*.
+➡️ Read this to *customize system behavior*.

 ---

 ### 4️⃣ API_CONSUMPTION.md

-**How to consume the API from clients**.
+**How to consume the OpenAI-compatible API**.

-Explains:

-* OpenAI-compatible chat API
+Covers:

-* streaming chat (SSE)
+* chat completions (streaming and non-streaming)
+* conversation IDs and lifecycle
 * TTS streaming (MP3 / OPUS / PCM)
 * STT behavior
 * cancellation semantics
-* real examples with `curl`

-➡️ Read this to *build clients or integrations*.
+➡️ Read this to *build clients and integrations*.

 ---